Credit Versus Non-Credit Internships

 Having an internship on your resume demonstrates that you have work-related knowledge and skills, increases your marketability and, if you perform well in your internship, offers you the opportunity to land a full-time job at your internship site.

 It’s never too early to do an internship!
 You can start as early as the summer after your first year of college, but it’s crucial for you to have a solid, well-targeted internship the summer after your junior year.
 You should aim to have at least two internships before you graduate.

 A common misconception among college students is that you can only do internships during the summer, but there are many great internship opportunities during the school year.
-Check Experience for the latest listing of internships in the area.
+Check Eastern Career Network for the latest listing of internships in the area.

 What should I consider when looking for internships?

 Before you start your search, create a list of your most important criteria for an internship.
 Talk with a career counselor who can help you determine a strategy for your internship search.
 Consider:

 Pay: Do you need to be paid for your internship or can you take an unpaid position?
 If taking an unpaid internship is possible, you will find more potential opportunities.
 If the internship is not paid, can you receive academic credit for your internship?